Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Introduction

 Learning is performed with an EM procedure~\cite{moon1996expectation} that alternates between inferring the latent consensus mask and updating model parameters.
 In the E-step, we compute a voxel-wise posterior over the latent consensus mask by combining the network’s image-based prior with the annotation likelihood under the current model.
-In the M-step, we update the UNet using this posterior as soft targets, and re-estimate the site-/case-level label-quality parameters by maximising their marginal likelihood under a hierarchical prior.
-Iterating these steps reduces dependence on any single centre’s contouring style, yields calibrated probabilistic predictions, and provides interpretable sens/spec estimates that summarise site tendencies and case-level ambiguity—improving robustness when deploying to unseen sites without requiring additional site-specific fine-tuning.
+In the M-step, we update the UNet using this posterior as soft targets, and re-estimate the site-/case-level sensitivity and specificity by maximising their marginal likelihood under the hierarchical prior.
+Iterating these steps reduces dependence on any single site’s contouring style, yields calibrated probabilistic predictions, and provides interpretable sensitivity and specificity estimates that summarise site tendencies and case-level ambiguity—improving robustness when deploying to unseen sites without requiring additional site-specific fine-tuning.